How Hiring Equity Efforts Still Overlook Those with Disabilities

 How far-reaching is this?

 There is a considerable employment gap between disabled people and the general population.
 A recent disability status report revealed that only 37.8% of people with disabilities were employed, a stark contrast to the 80% employment rate of people without disabilities.
-This is surprising, given that research indicates that employers report the desire to hire more people with disabilities.
+This is surprising, given that research indicates that employers report the desire to build hiring equity and hire more people with disabilities.

 However, organization-level initiatives are often lacking, and employers tend to rely on legislative action to address the recruitment of people with disabilities.
 This reliance is bottlenecked as it largely depends on people disclosing their disabilities.

 People with disabilities will often opt out of disclosing their status due to biases in screening.
-Further, sometimes this legislation can create resentment in potential coworkers and the illusion of “more work” for any people involved in the hiring process.
+Further, sometimes this legislation can create resentment in potential coworkers and the illusion of “more work” for any people involved in the hiring process, undermining hiring equity efforts.

 How does this play out in the hiring pipeline?